Escambia Co. bus driver gaining fame through TikTok videos - NewsBreak

 Jones said he didn’t think much of the sign, but saw it again minutes later.

 “Something in me said that if I saw that sign again, I would go in and apply.
 It wasn’t more than four or five blocks and I saw a big school bus with a banner on it.
 That was it,” said Jones.
 “I don’t know how spiritual everyone is, but I believe it was a sign from God.
-It was like, I know you’re in this dark place, but this is where you need to be.”Troup County starts school year with new safety measures
+It was like, I know you’re in this dark place, but this is where you need to be.”Pensacola seeks input from residents for Annual Satisfaction Survey

 After applying, Jones said he started driving that same day and it was love at first drive.
 He said the best part of his job is the day-to-day relationship with the students.